 We welcome feedback on each element as well as the broader aspects of our rankings.

 4. Letting the companies know

 We encourage people not only to buy ethically but also to let the companies know why.
 This is the most effective way to drive behaviour change.
-Subscribers to this website have a handy one-click facility to email a company with comments on their ethics - both positive and negative.
+Subscribers to this website have a handy one-click facility to email a company with comments on their ethics - both positive and negative - on company profiles.